Vector Dark Matter in a $U(1)_X$ extended 2HDM: Discussion on Freeze-in prospect

 This feature is visible in the solid lines of Fig.\,\ref{DM evolution}.
-In the available parameter space, where $m_{S}<2 m_{\Phi_2}$, the presence of a light $\Phi_1$ can stop freezing out of $S$, therefore keeping the relic density in the right ball-park.
+In the parameter space available, where $m_{S}<2 m_{\Phi_2}$, the presence of a light $\Phi_1$ can stop freezing out of $S$, therefore keeping the relic density in the right range.
 This can be considered as an advantage of having an extra light Higgs doublet in the spectrum.
-Therefore, we have safely considered $S$ to be in thermal equilibrium, following which the Boltzmann equation of DM number density can be written as
+Therefore, we have safely considered $S$ to be in thermal equilibrium, following which the Boltzmann equation of the DM number density can be written as

 where $x=m_S/T$.
 The DM number density in the present era is given by